 It is expected that all Mercy students will use the iPads respectfully and for the sole purpose of deepening and enriching their educational experiences at Mercy.
 The use of iPads in the classroom is a privilege, not a right.
 Students are expected to uphold the values and expectations set forth in the Mission Statement and the Code of Conduct as these two documents extend to the electronic world.

-The following Acceptable Use Policy (AUP), signed by the student, must be on file with the Dean of Students before a student is allowed access to the school network.
+The following Acceptable Use Policy (AUP), signed by the student, must be on file with the Assistant Head of School for Student Life before a student is allowed access to the school network.
 AUP is provided to make all users, including parents, aware of the additional responsibilities associated with efficient, ethical, and lawful use of technology.
 If a student violates any of the following terms and conditions, she may lose technology privileges and suffer disciplinary consequences.
 Disciplinary consequences include, but are not limited to: warnings, detentions, suspension, loss of iPad privileges, removal of iPad apps, placement of disciplinary probation, parent phone calls and/or meetings, and/or expulsion.
 When applicable, law enforcement agencies may be involved.

 The focus of the iPad program at Mercy High School is allow students to maximize their learning by fully integrating relevant technology into the academic arena.
 At all times students will be expected to use their iPads respectfully, maturely, and professionally.

 The policies, procedures, and information laid out below apply to all iPads used at Mercy High School, and they also extend to include any other technological devices.
 Teachers may set additional requirements for use in the classroom, and it is each student’s responsibility to familiarize herself with each of her teachers specific policies.